abcdesktopio/docs/opsdocs/docs/setup/vnc.md

 ## Start the first container myx11server

-Start the first graphical container named **myx11server**, forward the tcp port 5900 to the container tcp port 5900.
+Start the first graphical container named **myx11server**, forward the tcp port 5900 to the container.

 * The tcp port 5900 will be use later by the vnc server.
 * The volume myshared is mounted to /tmp